Hindutash Pass

 Hindu-tagh Pass, also known as Hindutash, is a historical mountain pass in the western Xinjiang, China.
 The pass cuts through the Kunlun Mountains connecting the now-deserted town of Kangxiwar in the Karakash River valley to the town of Pusha in the Pusha Jilga valley (36.3833°N 79°E; formerly Bushia).
-It also connects to the road to the city of Hotan (formerly Khotan or Ilchi; see maps on right).
+It also connects to the road to the city of Hotan (formerly Khotan or Ilchi; see adjacent maps).